uttk/trela/README.md

 ## apis

 `apis` is an object that wrapped the `apis` object defined by the createContextValue function.
-The function in the object takes the same arguments as the function you defined, but the return value is StreamerClass instance.
+The function in the object takes the same arguments as the function you defined, but the return value is Flow instance.
-Also, Return the same StreamerClass instance when the passed arguments are the same.
+Also, Return the same Flow instance when the passed arguments are the same.

-**Type : { [ key : string ] : (args: ...any[]) => StreamerClass }**
+**Type : { [ key : string ] : (args: ...any[]) => Flow }**

 **Example**